Kuberoke/website/content/events/spring-party-paris-2024/index.md

 Once you have received your QR code, you have a limited amount of time to arrive.
 If you’re late and the venue is full, you can queue at the door or come back at a later time.
 We will fill the venue from the queue first, before sending out new QR codes.
 If the venue is not full, and you have a valid QR code, you can enter even if you’re late.

+We will **not admit anyone without a QR code**.
+Please do not bring friends who did not register.
+If you are in a group and want to come together, please wait until you all have a code.

 REGISTRATION WILL OPEN SOON!

 **Safety & Accessibility**